Md-Faizan1/eyrc23_ab_3265/README.md

 4. The The path calculation program is written in C language.
 5. The program is executed on the CPU using start and end points as arguments.

-## Usage

-1. Power on the robot.
-2. Send the START message via the communication module.
-3. The robot will start following the line.

 ## Code Overview

 ### Main Code